wowjinxy/TanukiTech/readme.txt

 # Tanuki Tech Bot

-Tanuki Tech Bot is a modular and customizable Twitch bot designed to streamline channel management and enhance viewer engagement.
-Leveraging a flexible plugin architecture, you can dynamically load and reload features on-the-fly, create custom commands, and interact with the Twitch API—all without restarting the bot.
+Tanuki Tech Bot is a modular and customizable Twitch bot designed to enhance chat interaction and stream management.
+Built with a plugin-based architecture, it allows users to dynamically load and manage features, create custom commands, and interact with the Twitch API for advanced functionality.
+Ideal for streamers seeking a powerful yet user-friendly bot, Tanuki Tech Bot offers permission-based command handling, alias support, and the ability to extend its capabilities with minimal effort.
+Whether you're managing your community or adding fun chat interactions, Tanuki Tech Bot is your go-to solution for Twitch automation.

 ---